-How to Lower Your eBay Seller Fees for Maximum Profit
+How to Beat eBay Seller Fees for Maximum Profit

-Also be aware that sometimes eBay slips in an "enlarge gallery photo" option for $1 on listings.
-Always check the bottom of the page for your total fees before submitting a listing.
+To avoid these fees, always check the bottom of the page for your total fees before submitting a listing.
 Make sure it says zero, 20 cents, or whatever is correct for your store subscription level.
 If you hit submit and eBay has snuck in an upgrade, you still have to pay it.
-Always review listings before pressing submit on a listing.

 Start With the Profit Calculator